Cyber Jawara 2023 Qual - Crypto

 • user4 and secret4 are controlled by user input

-The web service uses the python-jose library and the encryption process is performed in the following way:
+The service uses the python-jose library, and the encryption is done in the following code:

 import json